Here's what's happening.

 “Putting Lights On Sensors And Recycling Paper Is One Thing, But Chicago’s Abt Has Its Own Recycling Plant And Runs Its 350,000-Square-Foot Store Completely Off The Grid.”
 This is a quote off their website, but hidden deep with little emphasis in their marketing.
 They not only have their own recycling plant, but also are completely off the grid with biodiesel, wind and solar PV.
 They also recycle styrofoam, which even the City of Chicago won’t do.

 This might sound interesting in theory, but if you have ever been to Abt and see the size and scale of what they do, you would be amazed.
 It is like a Walmart on steroids – run off the grid!
+They continue to inspire as one of the premier green companies Chicago offers in 2020.

 One of the best parts about our job at Verde is getting out and seeing the amazing manufacturing that happens in our great city.
 We get a bad rap for having lost manufacturing – but we are still a titan of industry with capacities unparalleled in the world.